 Calculating the Confidence Interval in a SAS data step

-It is proved by William Gossett, that if the population follows a normal distribution and the standard deviation is calculated from the sample then the statistics given below will follow a t-distribution with (n-1) degrees of freedom.
+William Gossett proves that if the population follows a normal distribution and the standard deviation is calculated from the sample, the statistics below will follow a t-distribution with (n-1) degrees of freedom.

 S is the standard deviation estimated from the sample.
-The t-distribution is almost similar to standard normal distribution.
-It has a bell shape and its mean, median and mode are all equal to 0.
+The t-distribution is almost similar to the standard normal distribution.
+It has a bell shape, and its mean median and mode equal 0.

 The major difference between t-distribution and standard normal distribution is that t-distribution has a broad tail compared to standard normal distribution.
 However, as the degrees of freedom increase, the t-distribution converges to a standard normal distribution.